-Brandy A. Seppi was promoted in July 2015 to Executive Vice President and Chief Financial Officer and is designated as an executive officer of the bank.
-Ms. Seppi has been the Bank's Senior Vice President and Chief Credit Officer since January 2015.
-She was formerly Senior Vice President and Senior Relationship Manager with Umpqua Bank in San Francisco from July 2011 until joining Summit State Bank.
+Brandy A. Seppi became Executive Vice President and Chief Lending Officer in December 2016.
+Prior to that, Ms. Seppi was the Executive Vice President and Chief Credit Officer beginning in January 2015.
+She was formerly Senior Vice President and Senior Relationship Manager with Umpqua Bank in San Francisco from July 2011 until joining Summit

+State Bank.
 Prior to that position, she was the Business Development Officer with City National Bank in the San Francisco Bay Area from October 2004 to July 2011.
-She is a long time resident of Sonoma County.
+She is a long-time resident of Sonoma County.